KiraCore/docs/infra/networking.md

 ### Validators

-Each "Kira Hub" validator deployed within this network has automatically assigned IP address with a following format: `101.1.0.X` where `X` defines the the node identifier.
+Each "Kira Hub" validator deployed within this network has automatically assigned IP address with a following format: `101.1.0.X` where `X` defines the node identifier.

 For example, `validator-1` will have ip `101.1.0.1` assigned to its container while `validator-67` will have ip `101.1.0.67`